nRFCloud/device-simulator-v2/README.md

 yarn
 node dist/cli.js --help
 ```
-Or you can run it directly from npx:
+Or you can run it directly using [npx](https://docs.npmjs.com/cli/v8/commands/npx):
 ```
 npx @nrfcloud/device-simulator-v2 --help
 ```
-The steps that follow use the `node dist/cli.js` command.
+Examples that follow use the `node dist/cli.js` command.

+## Documentation
+The [nRF Cloud documentation](https://docs.nordicsemi.com/bundle/nrf-cloud/page/index.html) is a good place to start if you are unfamiliar with the nRF Cloud APIs, types of devices and certificates, device onboarding, and other concepts mentioned in this simulator.

-### Basic Usage
+## Basic Usage
 You can create a new device, onboard it, and start sending sensor data all in one command, which is a typical way to use the simulator:
 ```
 node dist/cli.js -k <api key> -s gps,acc,temp
 ```

-## Documentation
-The [nRF Cloud documentation](https://docs.nordicsemi.com/bundle/nrf-cloud/page/index.html) is a good place to start if you are unfamiliar with the nRF Cloud APIs, types of devices and certificates, device onboarding, and other concepts mentioned in this simulator.

 ## Use of simulated sensors
 The `-s` flag is optionally used to specify which sensors to simulate.